OctopusDeploy/docs/docs/administration/upgrading/guide/index.md

 ---
-title: Upgrading a Modern Version of Octopus
+title: Upgrading a modern version of Octopus
 description: Everything you need to know about upgrading a modern version of Octopus.
 position: 1
 ---

 The following guide provides an overview of how the various components of a modern Octopus installation (3.x or newer) can be updated to the latest release.

-## Before You Begin
+## Before you begin

 Before you start your upgrade, you should take time to: